rakus/jar-presenter/README.md

 Normal build is easy: `mvn clean package`

-The normal build doesn't carry any presentation.
-It is runnable, but the HTTP server will always answer with a HTTP/404 Not Found.
+The normal build doesn't contain a real presentation.
+It is runnable, but only contains a single [HTML page](src/main/asciidoc/jarp-man.adoc) explaining Jar-Presenter.

-To build an example run `mvn clean package -Pexample`.
+To build an example with a real presentation run `mvn clean package -Pexample`.

 This will create a jar that contains the demo presentation for [reveal.js](https://revealjs.com/).